Hike through the ancient Inca city of Pisac

 One of the most beautiful archaeological jewels of the Sacred Valley of the Incas is undoubtedly the ancient Inca city of Pisac, a must for anyone visiting the valley.
 Located on the mountainside above the town of Pisac, it is unknown to most visitors and despite being as impressive as Machu Picchu itself, it does not receive even a tenth of the number of visitors it receives every day.

-Ancient Inca city of Pisac
+- What is the ancient Inca city of Pisac like?

 Entrance gate and beginning of the hike through the ancient Inca city of Pisac